STDs and Relationships

-You might be reading my last paragraph and thinking, ‘Yeah, she’s right; the rest are all assholes, and I don’t need them.’
-Wouldn’t that be fun?!?!
+You might be reading my last paragraph and thinking, ‘Yeah, she’s right; the rest are all jerks, and I don’t need them.’
 Unfortunately, that’s not the whole of my message.

 It’s so much more fun to say, ‘Screw them all!’
 (I’ve been there; mental swear words can be relieving – temporarily – I get it.)

-All the same, those people who may harm you now and may say incredibly damaging (to you and them – their feebly chosen words are a direct reflection of their minds and hearts) things about you (I swear, those things can sting) are also the same people who may come around, grow, and learn from their own experiences to become beautiful loving individuals.
+All the same, the people who harm you now and say incredibly damaging (to you and them – their feebly chosen words are a direct reflection of their minds and hearts) things about you (I swear, those things can sting) are also the same people who may come around, grow, and learn from their own experiences to become beautiful, loving individuals.

 ‘Be courteous to all, but intimate with few, and let those few be well tried before you give them your confidence.’ ~ George Washington